zorin1/FindIt/README.md

 Example 3:

-Find the word ‘dog’ or ‘house’ starting from your current directory.
+Find the word 'dog' or 'house' starting from your current directory.
 ```
-findit.py -e ‘dog|house’
+findit.py -e 'dog|house'
 ```

 Example 4:

-Find the word ‘dog’ and then the word ‘house’ from root.
-This will first find all the files with the word ‘dog’ in it, then it will filter that list with a match of ‘house’.
+Find the word 'dog' and then the word 'house' from root.
+This will first find all the files with the word 'dog' in it, then it will filter that list with a match of 'house'.
 So both the words have to be in the file name.
 ```
-findit.py / -e ‘dog’ ‘house’
+findit.py / -e 'dog' 'house'
 ```

 Example 5:

-Find the word ‘dog’ and it can also be part of the directory like ~/home/Pictures/Dog/mypet.jpg.
+Find the word 'dog' and it can also be part of the directory like ~/home/Pictures/Dog/mypet.jpg.
 Also notice that by default it is not case sensitive.
 If you care about case you can use the -c flag.
 ```
-findit.py ~ -f -e ‘dog’
+findit.py ~ -f -e 'dog'
 ```

 Example 6:

 Find all python programs from your current directory.
 ```
-findit.py -e ‘\.py$’
+findit.py -e '\.py$'
 ```

 Example 7: